hdg204/Rdna-nexus/README.md

 source_url("https://raw.githubusercontent.com/hdg204/Rdna-nexus/main/install.R")
 ```

 This will source all R functions in the repository.
+The example file, Example_GRS, contains the SNP information of 269 SNPs obtained from the recent Prostate Cancer meta-analysis from Conti et. al. https://pubmed.ncbi.nlm.nih.gov/33398198/

 ## extract_snp